 2. Tax free

 Your annual contribution is not tax-deductible and any growth in your TFSA investments is sheltered from taxation even when money is withdrawn.
 You can withdraw TFSA money without paying tax at any time and, best of all, the full amount of any withdrawals can be put back into your TFSA in future years (but not the same year).
+Since there is no tax when you withdraw from a TFSA, you might consider investing in a TFSA when you are currently in a lower marginal tax bracket than you expect to be in the future.

 3. Impact of eligibility on government benefits

 Income earned in a TFSA and amounts withdrawn do not affect your eligibility for federal income-tested benefits and credits, such as Old Age Security or the Canada Child Tax Benefit.
-As well, unlike the RRSP, you don’t have to withdraw any money from your TFSA after age 71, so it is a great savings tool for seniors.

 4. Estate considerations